RestorationsSOS.com - Fire and Water Damage Restoration

 In addition, in many fire damage cases there is additional water damage from extinguishing the fire.
 A professional restoration company will have the experience and the equipment to deal with water damage as well.

-Hiring a professional restoration company will also help you with assessing the damage and supporting you insurance claim.
-As most restoration companies are experienced in working with insurance providers, your restoration company will often offer help by dealing directly with you insurance company.
+Hiring a professional restoration company will also help you with assessing the damage and help you file an insurance claim.
+As most restoration companies are experienced in working with insurance providers, your restoration company will often offer help by dealing directly with your insurance company.

 A restoration company will offer a large array of services, depending on the extent of the damage.
 For example: if the structure is badly damaged, a restoration company will offer rebuilding services.
 In general, most restoration companies will offer all services required to return your property to its pre-loss condition.